EugenMayer/letsencrypt_zimbra/README.md

 ```
 ./acme.sh --issue --dns dns_cf --dnssleep 25 -d <domain> --reloadcmd "/usr/local/bin/install_zimbra_le <domain>"
 ```

+In the upper case iam using DNS verification, you can though pick what you want, read https://github.com/Neilpang/acme.sh

 Thats it, this command is a one-shot.
 The cronjob takes care of the renewal and of the automatic install into zimbra